code-423n4/2023-01-rabbithole/README.md

 **Quests Protocol is a protocol to distribute token rewards for completing on-chain tasks.**

-We're releasing five new contracts that are in scope for the audit (more inherited once included below):
+We're releasing five new contracts that are in scope for the audit (more inherited contracts included below):
-- Quest Factory: An upgradable factory that creates a new ERC-20 or ERC-1155 Quest.
+- [Quest Factory](https://github.com/rabbitholegg/quest-protocol/blob/main/contracts/QuestFactory.sol): An upgradable factory that creates a new ERC-20 or ERC-1155 Quest.
 This follows the factory method & factory creation patterns.
 This also houses logic on aggregating Quests & minting receipts
-- ERC-20 Quest: A Quest that rewards an on-chain action with an ERC-20 token.
+- [ERC-20 Quest](https://github.com/rabbitholegg/quest-protocol/blob/main/contracts/Erc20Quest.sol): A Quest that rewards an on-chain action with an ERC-20 token.
 You must own an unclaimed receipt to be able to claim the reward.
-- ERC-1155 Quest: A Quest that rewards an on-chain action with an ERC-1155 token.
+- [ERC-1155 Quest](https://github.com/rabbitholegg/quest-protocol/blob/main/contracts/Erc1155Quest.sol): A Quest that rewards an on-chain action with an ERC-1155 token.
 You must own an unclaimed receipt to be able to claim the reward.
-- Receipt: An ERC-721 contract that is able to be claimed by a user once they have completed an on-chain task.
+- [Receipt](https://github.com/rabbitholegg/quest-protocol/blob/main/contracts/RabbitHoleReceipt.sol): An ERC-721 contract that is able to be claimed by a user once they have completed an on-chain task.
 This must be held (and unclaimed) to claim a reward.
-- Ticket: An ERC-1155 contract that is used by the RabbitHole team for ERC-1155 Quests.
+- [Ticket](https://github.com/rabbitholegg/quest-protocol/blob/main/contracts/RabbitHoleTickets.sol): An ERC-1155 contract that is used by the RabbitHole team for ERC-1155 Quests.
 AKA this is an ERC-1155 Reward.

 See our full suite of documentation [here](https://github.com/rabbitholegg/quest-protocol).